Synthetixio/synthetix/docs/contracts/SynthetixEscrow.md

 ### `totalVestedAccountBalance`

-The quantity of remaining tokens for a given account.

-This is used for determining fee entitlements; it saves the recomputation involved in summing over [`vestingSchedules`](#vestingschedules) entries.
+The quantity of remaining tokens for a given account; it saves the recomputation involved in summing over [`vestingSchedules`](#vestingschedules) entries.

 **Type:** `mapping(address => uint) public`